 These datapoints can paint a picture of the levels of interest in your products or services and can serve as a basis for focused, personalized nurturing down the line.
 Coupled with other B2B intent data drawn from other sources—like your website and socials platforms—this can give you an edge when it comes to the conversion of leads to buying customers.
 Of course, the key here is to have worthwhile content to begin with.

 Edge Out Your Competition

 Of course, one of the best ways to boost your sales and marketing efforts is to give your teams quality leads from the get-go.
-Internal Results has our own database of over 60 million verified, qualified contacts in all industries across 108 countries.
+Internal Results has our own database of over 60 million verified, qualified contacts in all industries across 108 countries, and have been selected one of the best lead generation companies.
 We can help you build up your contact lists with matching your key demographic, firmographic, and technographic requirements.
 This makes it easier for you to fill out your sales funnels and round out your nurturing programs.